LiinaA-E/Team-31/README.md

 LIENE
 1) Latvian.
 I live in Grobina.
-2) 3 and a noisy.
+2) 3 and a noisy cat.
 My kids are 7, 3 and 2 years old.
 3) So far I feel confident about my skills, I am trilled that I understand almost everything!
 4) No, just in high school 20 years ago